 Mike Hillwig cranks that your server is not a workstation.

 Your company’s data is pretty darn important.
-Your ability to interact with and glean insights from this data is key to your business in just about every industry.
+Your ability to interact with and glean insights from this data is key to a business in just about every industry.
 Mike Walsh has more.

-With 2 of the bigger Open Source projects Kris Buyaert cares about talking about certifications programs questions pop up again.
+With two of the bigger Open Source projects, Kris Buyaert talks about the certification program questions that pop up.

-Daniel Van Eaden is having fun with performance schema.
+Daniel Van Eaden is having fun with performance schemas.

-Petri Virsunen guides as how to avoid a MySQL data blackout in Amazon.
+Petri Virsunen guides us to avoid a MySQL data blackout in Amazon.